Hawkesbury Junction: 18th-century origins

+19th century

 The junction was moved to its present location in 1803.
 In commercial carrying times, the junction was a major rendezvous for working boats awaiting orders for their next cargo from the many pits in the area.

 A stop lock on the Oxford Canal isolates the water levels of the two original canal companies, with the Oxford being a little higher.
 A disused engine house, built in 1821, stands on the western bank of the Coventry Canal.
 It originally housed a Newcomen steam engine, which was brought from Griff Colliery, where it had already worked for 100 years, and which was used to pump water from mines in the area to supply the canal.

+20th century

 By 1913, the developing shafts of the Coventry Colliery had reached below the geographical reach of the pump engine.
 Named Lady Godiva, it was decommissioned in 1913 but left in place, and eventually moved to the Dartmouth Museum in the 1960s, as the Newcomen Memorial Engine.
 The canal provided an immediate outlet for the colliery's pumped-out water ingress.